 Azure AD Connect is a Microsoft tool designed to meet and accomplish your hybrid identity goals.
-It lets you connect your on-premise Active Directory to Azure Active Directory, providing the following features:
+It lets you connect your on-premises Active Directory to Azure Active Directory, providing the following features:

 - Pass-through authentication- A sign-in method that allows users to use the same password on-premises and in the cloud, but doesn't require the additional infrastructure of a federated environment.